 As described in the 2016 First Period Evaluation Report, the MHDC has partnered with regional agencies to develop housing practices and approaches that meets the needs of their areas.
-This approach will allow for development that benefits individuals who need affordable, accessible housing including those transitioning to the community from an institutional setting through MO MFP.
+This approach will allow for development that benefits individuals who need affordable, accessible housing including those transitioning to the community from an institutional setting through MO MFP as well as other qualified individuals.
 This approach has been adapted across the state.
+As of this report, there were seven housing teams working on issues in their area.
 In September 2016, a statewide meeting on affordable, accessible housing was held in partnership with the Governor's Council on Disability and the Missouri Developmental Disabilities Council.
 This meeting was attended by individuals representing 21 agencies from across the state.
 As an outcome of this meeting it was determined that a local, grassroots approach would be more effective than a statewide housing team to pursue affordable, accessible housing and this approach will be followed throughout the state.

 During this reporting period, MO Housing worked with Camden County Developmental Disability Resources to develop a housing team in Lake Ozark, MO.
 An initial meeting was held on Oct.
 27, 2017.
 The goal of the team is to collaborate with a broad group of stakeholders to help drive development of affordable housing in the Lake Ozark area.
 The team is planning to host a housing conference in the Spring of 2018.
 MOHousing hosted a meeting of housing advocates on December 8th to enhance advocacy efforts related to changes in funding for affordable housing in Missouri.
 The meeting brought together advocates from the Missouri Workforce Housing Association, the Developmental Disabilities field, Missouri Area Agencies on Aging, Missouri Centers for Independent Living, and others to learn about strategies to advocate for funding of affordable housing in Missouri.
-In December 2017, MOHousing developed an email list of housing advocates who attended the December 8th meeting of housing advocates.
+In December 2017, MOHousing developed an email list of housing advocates who attended the December 8th meeting of housing advocates noted above.
+The list was used to disseminate information and advocacy strategies to housing advocates.